LeeMorinUCF/QMB3311S22/demo_26_PP_Ch_15_Test_Debug/README.md

 Once you gain enough skill to make programs run without error, how do you know that the program is correct?
+Note the difference between *running without error* and *performing the calculation correctly*.
 In the *Function Design Recipe*, we make sure to provide examples to test a function.
 Finding good test cases is a skill that you will develop over time.